We know a thing or two about hair.

 At St. Baldrick’s head-shaving events, shavees℠ raise money for childhood cancer research by pledging to shave their heads in support of cancer patients, who often lose their hair during treatment.

-While St. Baldrick’s does not collect hair donations, volunteers are welcome to participate at St. Baldrick’s events to raise funds for childhood cancer research while donating their hair to another organization.
-It’s a great way to help two charities at once and you can do it all in five easy steps:
+St. Baldrick’s does not collect hair donations, but volunteers are welcome to shave their heads at St. Baldrick’s events and donate their hair to another organization.
+It’s a great way to help two charities at once and you can do it all in five easy steps!

 Step 2: Choose a charity

 Step 3: Spread the word

-Let your supporters know that you plan to donate your hair through the message section of your St. Baldrick’s event webpage, Facebook, or email.
+Let your supporters know that you plan to donate your hair through the message section of your St. Baldrick’s webpage, and through email and social media.
 Ask them to make a donation for childhood cancer research to honor your sacrifice.